drmohundro/presentations/brief-history-of-threading/md/02-history.md

     - Linux 2.6.23+, on the other hand, uses the Completely Fair Scheduler (CFS)

 Note:
-- Without a scheduler, they run only one thing at a time
-    - Remember DOS?
-    - You sat at C: and typed in a program... then it ran that program.
-    - It ran it until you exited out back to DOS
 - Non-preemptive schedulers don’t interrupt tasks
     - This means that, when the OS gives you control... you can KEEP IT FOREVER!
     - Remember how, when a program hung and the background would just wipe?
 That's because you still had control and your program hadn’t yielded control back so that the OS could redraw the background